Coloby/quartz_notes/quartz_content/PublicNotes/Codes Folder Structure.md

 					- footer_routes
 					- footer_routes
 	- large
-		- based on feature - [using index.js](https://youtu.be/UUga4-z7b6s?t=817) if you want
+		- based on feature - [using index.js](https://youtu.be/UUga4-z7b6s?t=817) if you want [2](https://youtu.be/xyxrB2Aa7KE?t=530)
 		- Hybrid - based on feature + based on route
+	- Enterprise level folder structure [-](https://www.youtube.com/watch?v=aHZz_6NhQkQ)
+		- why all of this?
+			- extend, mantain, add features to complex software easily
+		- packages - stuff you'd share between apps [v](https://youtu.be/aHZz_6NhQkQ?t=676)
+			- db, utils, components, code in general
+		- apps
+			- api
+			- web
+			- app (mobile)
+			- docs
+			- email
+			- studio
 - Folder meaning
 	- discovery - [validations](https://youtu.be/XEO3mFvrDx0?t=1286)
+	- generally
+		- index.ts/js when the folder name explains it
 	-
 	- Siblings
-		- lib - mostly essential internal dependen code
+		- lib - mostly essential internal dependen code & *lib settings*
 			- Can also be same as vendor or both, depending on project
 			- Can also be third party libraries, but vendor is preferred, especialy if these dependencies are not esential
 			- Eg. per fare una facade per interagire con le librerie come axios